Baby’s Head Engaged – Symptoms & Its Affects

-Pregnancy can be a difficult time, one with a tumultuous amount of questions and disproportionately few answers available.
-Questions about labour are especially hard to tackle, and there are few sources which detail the various intricacies of labour, and the possibilities of what can happen during the moment of reckoning.
+Pregnancy can be a difficult time; one with a tumultuous amount of questions and disproportionately few answers available.
+Questions about labour are especially hard to tackle.
+There are few sources which detail the various intricacies of labour, and the possibilities of what can happen during the moment of reckoning.
 One of the most common terms every expectant mother must have heard is ‘the baby’s head is engaged’, but few know what it means.
 Let’s take a look at what it means, its symptoms and its effects.
 We have also tried to answer as many questions as possible to help you understand the topic a little more.

-When people say that the head of the baby is engaged, it means the baby has dropped lower in the womb, and his/her head is lodged/engaged in the pelvis of the mother.
+When one says the head of the baby is engaged, it means the baby has dropped lower in the womb, and his/her head is lodged/engaged in the pelvis of the mother.
 This occurs late in the third trimester, close to the day of labour.
-Mothers are the first to notice since they find that they are able to breathe easier and eat larger amounts without feeling full so quickly.
-This is because the position of the baby has changed in the uterus, and it is pressing towards entry into the world.
+Mothers are the first to notice since they find that they are able to breathe easily and can eat larger amounts without feeling full so quickly.

-A ligament called broad ligament is present around the uterus and carries out the function of supporting it during pregnancy and the growth of the baby.
+A ligament called broad ligament is present around the uterus and carries out the function of supporting it during pregnancy.
 This ligament loosens and softens towards the end of the third trimester, resulting in the baby being able to drop down deeper into your belly.
-Normally, the head of the baby presses down towards the opening- however, the hips move lower in the case of breech babies, into the new space created due to the ligament.
+Normally, the head of the baby presses down towards the opening; however, the hips move lower in the case of breech babies, into the new space created after the ligament loosens.
 Engaging of the head of the baby occurs only in one among three babies.

 - Babies who lie with their backs against the back of the mother find it hard to engage, and consequently, labour becomes tougher.